 You’ve probably heard of the phrase “wine tasting” many times, you might have even participated in one.
 Well, coffee cupping is the same thing only instead of wine it involves, you guessed it, coffee!

-After the coffee beans have been harvested and processed, the farmers usually sell them either directly to roasters or to importers who then themselves sell them to roasters they have a partnership with.
-A common way for both roasters and importers to assess the quality of the coffee beans is to roast in small batches and then try the coffee during a cupping session.
+After the coffee beans have been harvested and processed, the farmers usually sell them either directly to roasters or to importers who then sell them to roasters they have a partnership with.
+A common way for both roasters and importers to assess the quality of the coffee beans is to roast them in small batches and then try the coffee during a cupping session.

 Many a time roasters try the coffees using different roast profiles to understand which one suits that particular coffee best.
 It is also important for the roasters to be in close contact with the farmers and understand all the ways their coffee beans have been affected by origin and farming practices.